nickc1/skccm/README.md

 ![library length](figures/xmap_lib_len.png "library length")

-For completeness, we also reproduce figure 3B from the paper.
+The four plots above show the same pattern with `X1 xmap X2` being greater than `X2 xmap X1` for all forecast distances.

+For completeness, we also reproduce figure 3B from the paper where the color represents the forecast skill of `X2 xmap X1` minus `X1 xmap X2`.
+This results in large values when B21 is large and B12 is small.
+Similarly, it results in smaller values when B12 is large and B21 is small.

 ![library length](figures/xmap_changingB.png "library length")